costa-group/gasol-optimizer/README.md

 where asmjson_filename is the name of the file where the asm json is stored.
 A set of asm json files to test the prototype is available [here](https://github.com/costa-group/gasol-optimizer/tree/main/examples/jsons-solc).
 GASOL will analyze all basic blocks of the provided smart contracts.
 Note that it may take some time to finish the execution.

-As a result of the optimization, another asm json with the optimized blocks is gen- erated.
+As a result of the optimization, another asm json with the optimized blocks is generated.
 By default, this file is stored in the same folder from which the executable was invoked.
 Its file name corresponds to the initial asm json file name after adding the suffix *_optimized*.
 This output file can be specified using −o flag: